lazybird/django-carton/README.md

 ### Stale Items

 Cart items are associated to products in the database.
-Products that were added to the cart and then removed from the database are called stale items.
-The `CART_REMOVE_STALE_ITEMS` defines whether stales items should be automatically removed from the cart.
+Sometime a product can be found in the cart when its database instance has been removed.
+These items are called stale items.
+The `CART_REMOVE_STALE_ITEMS` setting defines whether stale items should be automatically removed from the cart.
 By default they are removed.
+Removing stale items is a silent operation that occurs every time the cart object is used.
+If site performance is a concern, consider disabling this feature.

 ### Session Key